Author's Avatar

 Contact your creditor if you are unable to make a payment.
 It’s possible you will be able to arrange to make smaller regular payments to clear the debt.

-If you can’t pay, talk to your creditor to and make repayment arrangements.
+If you can’t pay, talk to your creditor and make repayment arrangements.
 Also, check your credit report for any problems.

 If you see the same default twice on your credit report, it means the debt was sold to a collection agency.
 If this happens, then the first default should be marked as “satisfied”.
 The debt collector will re-register the default, but it should be flagged as “debt assigned”.
 Anyone checking your report will then understand that your debt has been sold on.